The Borromeo Islands: Italy's Best Destinations

 Isola Bella is the island that the Borromeo still use in warmer months, as the palazzo is not heated.
 We were there in July and had no problem visiting (I’m sure the living quarters are accessed separately and quite different from the part of the palazzo you can tour).
 The island is accessible March to October since the winter is snowy and cold.

 The gardens of Isola Bella (photos above) are stunning with plenty of white peacocks roaming about.
-The garden reaches 37 metres in height culminating in the “Theatre” which features a statue of a Unicorn, the emblem of the Borromeos.
+The garden reaches 37 meters in height culminating in the “Theater” which features a statue of a Unicorn, the emblem of the Borromeos.
 The statues flanking the unicorn represent nature and art.
-The vistas from the Theatre are fantastic.
+The vistas from the Theater are fantastic.
 If you love flowers - particularly hydrangeas - the gardens are heaven.

 The palace was interesting and time well spent, but the gardens are really where you want to be.
 After the villa and gardens walk through Vicolo del Fornello for small shops with items made in Italy.